dotnet/AspNetDocs/aspnet/mvc/overview/views/using-page-inspector-in-aspnet-mvc.md

 Click **Inspect** to put Page Inspector in Inspection Mode.

-Click the top part of the page that says "Your logohere".
+Click the top part of the page that says "Your logo here".
 You are examining a particular element in more detail, so the display in the browser window no longer changes as you move the mouse pointer.

 Now move the mouse pointer to the **HTML** window.
 As you move the mouse pointer, Page Inspector outlines the element within the **HTML** window and highlights the corresponding element in the browser window.